Large-scale Environmental Data Science with ExaGeoStatR: Introduction

-However, the literature is lacking a well-developed HPC software that can be used by the practitioners to support their applications with HPC capabilities.
-Although most of the studies provide reproducible source codes, they are difficult to be extended to new applications, especially when the algorithms require certain hardware setups. \proglang{R} is the most popular software in statistics, geostatistical analytics, and interactive exploration of data by far.
-As a higher-level language, however, \proglang{R} is relatively weak for high-performance computing compared to lower-level languages, such as \proglang{C}, \proglang{C++}, and \proglang{Fortran}.
-Scaling statistical software and bridging high-performance computing with the \proglang{R} language can be performed using two different strategies.
-One strategy is \pkg{pbdR} \citep{pbdR2012}, Programming with Big Data in \proglang{R}, which transfers the HPC libraries to the \proglang{R} environment by providing a high-level \proglang{R} interface to a set of HPC libraries such as \pkg{MPI}, \pkg{ScaLAPACK}, \pkg{ZeroMQ}, to name a few.
-However, one drawback of this strategy is that the \proglang{R} developer should have enough background in HPC to be able to use the provided interfaces to scale his/her code.
-Another strategy which we adopt in this paper is to implement the statistical functions using an HPC-friendly language such as \proglang{C}.
-Then it is easier to directly wrap the \proglang{C} functions into \proglang{R} functions.
-In this case, these functions can directly be used inside the \proglang{R} environment without the need of understanding the underlying HPC architectures or the development environment.
+A recent direction of this research aims at developing parallel algorithms \citep{bigGP, katzfuss2017parallel, datta2016hierarchical, guhaniyogi2018meta} and using modern computational architectures, such as multicore systems, GPUs, and supercomputers, in order to avoid insufficient approximation of the GP \citep{simpson2012think,stein2014limitations}.
+Aggregating computing power through High-Performance Computing (HPC) becomes an important tool in scaling existing software in different disciplines to handle the exponential growth of datasets generated in these fields~\citep{vetter2013contemporary}.
+However, the literature lacks a well-developed HPC software that practitioners can use to support their applications with HPC capabilities.
+Although most studies provide reproducible source codes, they are difficult to extend to new applications, especially when the algorithms require certain hardware setups. {\em R} \citep{ihaka1996r} is the most popular software in statistics, applied analytics, and interactive exploration of data by far.
+As a high-level language, however, {\em R} is relatively weak for high-performance computing compared to lower-level languages, such as {\em C}, {\em C++}, and {\em Fortran}.
+Scaling statistical software and bridging high-performance computing with the \R language can be performed using two different strategies.
+One strategy has been followed by the {\em pbdR} \citep{pbdR2012} project, Programming with Big Data in \R, which transfers the HPC libraries to the \R environment by providing a high-level \R interface to a set of HPC libraries such as {\em MPI}, {\em ScaLAPACK}, {\em ZeroMQ}, to name a few.
+However, one drawback of this strategy is that the \R developer should have enough background in HPC to be able to use the provided interfaces to scale his/her code.
+Another strategy that we adopt in this paper is to implement the statistical functions using an HPC-friendly language such as {\em C}.
+Then it is easier to directly wrap the {\em C} functions into \R functions.
+In this case, these functions can directly be used inside the \R environment without the need to understand the underlying HPC architectures or the development environment.